July massacre: Non–cooperation movement and Resignation of Sheikh Hasina

 On 5 August 2024, amid escalating protests and violence, Prime Minister Sheikh Hasina resigned and fled the country.
 The political vacuum led to immediate discussions about establishing an interim government to restore order and address the demands of the protesters.

-The Chief of Army Staff, Waker-uz-Zaman, convened a meeting with representatives from the Bangladesh Nationalist Party (BNP), Jatiya Party (Ershad), and Jamaat-e-Islami.
+The Chief of Army Staff, Waker-uz-Zaman, convened a meeting with representatives from the Bangladesh Nationalist Party (BNP), Jatiya Party (Ershad), and Bangladesh Jamaat-e-Islami.
 The meeting resulted in a call for the formation of an interim government within 48 hours, explicitly excluding the Awami League.
-In subsequent developments, the Nobel Prize laureate Muhammad Yunus was approached to lead the interim government.
+In subsequent developments, the Nobel Prize laureate Muhammad Yunus was approached to lead the Interim government.
 Other potential candidates included Salahuddin Ahmed, former governor of Bangladesh Bank; the retired General Jahangir Alam Chowdhury; and the lawyer Sara Hossain.
-Yunus accepted the role as the chief adviser, and his nomination received support from prominent figures within the student movement.
+Yunus accepted the role as the chief adviser, and his nomination received support from prominent figures within the Students Against Discrimination.

 In a bid to address the ongoing crisis and to signal a shift in policy, President Mohammed Shahabuddin ordered the release of all students detained during the protests and Khaleda Zia, a former prime minister and chairperson of the BNP.
-This decision was made unanimously at a meeting with major opposition parties and armed service leaders.
+This decision was made unanimously at a meeting with major opposition parties and Bangladesh Armed Forces leaders.

 On 6 August Mohammed Shahabuddin dissolved the Jatiya Sangsad, responding to an ultimatum from the student movement that threatened further demonstrations.
 He also carried out a reorganisation within the Bangladesh Armed Forces and removed Chowdhury Abdullah Al Mamun as Inspector-General of the Bangladesh Police.

-Following these actions, Shahabuddin formally appointed Muhammad Yunus as the head of the interim government on 7 August.
-Yunus, who had been in Paris as a guest for the Olympics, returned to Dhaka on 8 August and was inaugurated along with his cabinet at the Bangabhaban.
-The interim government included notable figures from the student movement, such as Nahid Islam and Asif Mahmud, as advisers, reflecting a view of addressing the demands of the protesters through a transitional period.
+Following these actions, Shahabuddin formally appointed Muhammad Yunus as the head of the Interim government on 7 August.
+Yunus, who had been in Paris as a guest for the 2024 Summer Olympics, returned to Dhaka on 8 August and was inaugurated along with his cabinet at the Bangabhaban.
+The interim government included notable figures from the student movement, such as Nahid Islam, Asif Mahmud and Mahfuj Alam, as advisers, reflecting a view of addressing the demands of the protesters through a transitional period.